DeveloperCielo/EDI/source/english.md

 *	For sales cancellations, the fields 004, 005, 006, 007 and 008 detail line must be filled with the same information the sale, respecting the time and date of authorization and capture of Brazil.
 *	It allowed the cancellation Total or Partial sale.
 *	Partial cancellations can be sent to the total value of the transaction, in compliance with the following conditions:
-*	Transactions Vista: they can be sent over a partial cancellation of the same transaction on the same day if they are sent in different Lots.
+*	In sight transactions: they can be sent over a partial cancellation of the same transaction on the same day if they are sent in different Lots.
-*	Transactions Installment Shop: does not allow partial cancellation of the same transaction on the same day.
+*	Installment transactions: does not allow partial cancellation of the same transaction on the same day.
 * Cancellations of transactions authorized through the EDI channel can only be ordered upon receipt of the file the return authorization transaction (up to 48 hours after sending the file).

 # Batch files and Cancellations Return

 Remittance File layout and Cancellations Return (not PCI) used for transaction cancellations through the EDI channel, eg recurring transactions.

 ## Without PCI certification key: